-Words or phrases in BOLD CAPITALS upon first mention are defined in the glossary.
+1 Words or phrases in BOLD CAPITALS upon first mention are defined in the glossary.

-- 1.2 clearly defined governance structures that include all internal and external committees that directly impact the nursing education program; - 1.3 processes to continually monitor the availability of resources to optimize nursing student achievement of the COURSE OBJECTIVES, PROGRAM OUTCOMES, and ENTRY-LEVELCOMPETENCIES, and adjust for factors such as attrition and enrollment numbers; - 1.4 policies, resources, and strategies available to enable nursing student and nursing FACULTY member success; - 1.5 established minimum admission requirements - 1.5.1 in the nursing education program leading to initial entry-to-practice as an RN, of a 30 level (or equivalent) English, Mathematics, two science courses, and one other course, and a minimum entrance grade point average, or - 1.5.2 in the nursing education program leading to initial entry-to-practice as an NP, of a baccalaureate degree in nursing, a minimum of 4500 hours of RN practice in the practice focus (i.e., family/all ages, adult, child, neonatal), and a REGULATED MEMBER in good standing and holds an active RN practice permit in a Canadian jurisdiction; - 1.6 a strategy to inform individuals, who are applying to a nursing education program leading to initial entry-to-practice as an RN, of the REQUISITE SKILLS AND ABILITIES for Becoming a Registered Nurse in Alberta (CRNA, 2022a); - 1.7 a sufficient number of faculty members who have the required qualifications for the nursing education program, the course(s) they teach, and who are knowledgeable, skilled, and COMPETENT - in the nursing education program leading to initial entry and re-entry-topractice as an RN, the nursing faculty members have a baccalaureate degree in nursing to teach NURSING THEORY and NURSING PRACTICE, - 1.7.2 in the nursing education program leading to initial entry-to-practice as an NP, the nursing faculty members have a graduate degree in nursing to teach NP theory and practice, and - 1.7.3 nursing faculty members who conduct SIMULATION-BASED EXPERIENCES are qualified, competent, and receive ongoing education, training, and/or certification to maintain their COMPETENCE to conduct SIMULATION and debriefing in simulation; - 1.8 an established process for annual verification that faculty members, who are under the HPA (2000), are regulated members in good standing with their respective regulatory college

-- 1.8.1 in the nursing education program leading to initial entry and re-entry-to-practice as an RN, the nursing faculty members who teach nursing theory and nursing practice are regulated members in good standing and hold an active practice permit with the CRNA, - 1.8.2 in the nursing education program leading to initial entry-to-practice as an NP, the nursing faculty members who teach NP theory and practice are regulated members in good standing and hold an active practice permit with the CRNA; and - 1.9 written contracts with external clinical, simulation, and learning facilities.
+- 1.4 policies, resources, and strategies available to enable nursing student and nursing FACULTY member success; - 1.5 established minimum admission requirements - 1.5.1 in the nursing education program leading to initial entry-to-practice as an RN, of a 30 level (or equivalent) English, Mathematics, two science courses, and one other course, and a minimum entrance grade point average, or - 1.5.2 in the nursing education program leading to initial entry-to-practice as an NP, of a baccalaureate degree in nursing, a minimum of 4500 hours of RN practice in the practice focus (i.e., family/all ages, adult, child, neonatal), and a REGULATED MEMBER in good standing and holds an active RN practice permit in a Canadian jurisdiction; - 1.6 a strategy to inform individuals, who are applying to a nursing education program leading to initial entry-to-practice as an RN, of the REQUISITE SKILLS AND ABILITIES for Becoming a Registered Nurse in Alberta (CRNA, 2022a); - 1.7 a sufficient number of faculty members who have the required qualifications for the nursing education program, the course(s) they teach, and who are knowledgeable, skilled, and COMPETENT - 1.8 nursing faculty members who conduct SIMULATION-BASED EXPERIENCES who are qualified, competent, and receive ongoing education, training, and/or certification to maintain their COMPETENCE to conduct SIMULATION and debriefing in simulation; - 1.9 an established process for annual verification that faculty members, who are under the HPA (2000), are regulated members in good standing with their respective regulatory college; - 1.9.1 in the nursing education program leading to initial entry and re-entry-topractice as an RN, the nursing faculty members who teach NURSING PRACTICE are regulated members in good standing and hold an active practice permit with the CRNA, - 1.9.2 in the nursing education program leading to initial entry-to-practice as an NP, the nursing faculty members who teach nursing practice are regulated members in good standing and hold an active practice permit with the CRNA; and - 1.10 written contracts with external clinical, simulation, and learning facilities.
 These contracts are specific to the expectations, roles, and responsibilities of the parties, and are regularly reviewed.